owncast/owncast.github.io/content/docs/metrics.md

 For people who prefer to use external monitoring solutions, Owncast supports using [Prometheus](https://prometheus.io/) to collect a set of metrics.

-You can point your Prometheus config at your Owncast instance with the endpoint of `/api/admin/prometheus`, using basic auth and your stream key.
+You can point your Prometheus config at your Owncast instance with the endpoint of `/api/admin/prometheus`, using basic auth and the admin login data.

 For example: